 The proposed rules impose requirements on individual licensees rather than small businesses.
 The proposed rules will have little to no economic impact on individual licensees.
-As a result, even if a licensee's practice qualified as a small business, the proposed rules do not have an economic impact on his or her small business.
+As a result, even if a licensee's practice qualified as a small business, the proposed rules do not have an economic impact on the licensee's small business.